mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 Make sure the Partition Scheme is set to Default 4MB With SPIFFS.
 The rest of the default settings should be OK.

-PlatformIO would have found and installed all the libraries and done all the setup by itself.
+PlatformIO would have found and installed all the libraries and done all the setup by itself!

 Click the Check-mark icon and a few minutes later the code should be compiled.
 Some warnings might show up but they can be ignored as long as everything compiled without errors.
 If you are feeling lucky just click the Arrow icon and it should compile the code and upload it to the ESP32.
+The Arduino IDE takes a while to compile this code, especially the first time, so just be patient!